makrai/notes/li19-speech-db-mental-survey.md

 * clinical databases in the study of mental disorders is essential to the diagnosis and treatment of patients with mental illness
   * unlike text corpora, speech corpora capture tones, emotions, rhythms
-* we: from online databases and peer-reviewed journals in order to demonstrate
+* we: from online databases and peer-reviewed journals
   * worldwide; reports from China; comparison between Chinese and non-Chinese
   * Most of the speech databases were recorded in Europe or the United States
   * mostly by audio or video